akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 Once the contacts are created and their keys imported, the project manager can add them to the project.

-1. First from the menu, go to `Console / Project` and select your project
+1. First from the menu, go to `Projects console / Projects` and select your project
 1. Go to the Cloud instance tab, and open the instance by clicking on the line of the instance
 1. Open the `Server SSH Key Access` sub-tab
 1. Click `Add contact key`